AnotherDaniel/queve/README.md

 ## Realistic example

-A more complete example, applied to the quevee repository:
+A more complete example, applied to the queve repository:

 ```yaml
 jobs: